freifeld/cpabDiffeo/README.md

 ```
 That's it.
 You should be good to go.
 ## How to run the code
-For now, this is just quick demo that shows synthesis in 2d and has several possible configurations that the user can modify.
+For now, this is just quick demo that shows synthesis in 1d and 2d and has several possible configurations that the user can modify.
 To run the demo, first neviagate into the cpab directory.
 Then:
 ```
+python cpa1d/TransformWrapper_example.py  # 1d
-python cpa2d/TransformWrapper_example.py
+python cpa2d/TransformWrapper_example.py  # 2d
 ```
 The **example** function in this file takes several input arguments whose values you can change.
-You can do it either directly from python (These commented-out examples are taken from the end of **cpa2d/TransformWrapper_example.py**),
+You can do it either directly from python (these commented-out examples are taken from the end of **cpa2d/TransformWrapper_example.py**), e.g.,
 ```
 #    Here are some other options you may want to try.
 #    You can also try to combine these options, but note